 - 1 Unique name of the collection package. - 2 Apply this package to all IP interfaces with a configured IPv4 address (not equal 0.0.0.0) - 3 Evaluate IPv4 rule to collect for all IPv4 interfaces in the given range - 4 Evaluate IPv6 rule to collect for all IPv6 interfaces in the given range

 5.2.1.
 Service Configurations

-Service Configurations define what Collector to use and which performance metrics needs to be collected.
-Service Configurations contains common Service Attributes as well as Collector specific parameters.
+Service Configurations define what Collector to use and which performance metrics to collect.
+Service Configurations contain common Service Attributes as well as Collector-specific parameters.

 Service Configuration Attributes